AndrejaKardos/AndrejaKardos/README.md

       I have learned and am improving on:

           * Javascript, HTML and CSS
-          * ReactJS (vanilla version, and React Hooks)
+          * ReactJS (vanilla and React Hooks)
           * Typescript
           * SQL
           * Bootstrap
           * REST APIs

-      But I'd also like to learn this in the future:
+      But I'd also like to learn these in the future:

           * Java
           * C++, C#, C